adrian154/blog/blogposts/mob-spawning-weights.md

 | Enderman            | 10     | 1&ndash;4 |
 | Witch               | 5      | 1         |
 | Ocelot              | 2      | 1         |

+Yes, ocelots spawn with monsters for some reason.

 **Ambient**